Prashant-Yadav/scrapage/README.md

-# scraper_webapp
+# Scrapage
-Webapp for scraping data from webpages
+Webapp to convert webpages into productive data